hermanconnor/Phrase-Hunter/README.md

 A letter can be guessed only once, and is disabled on the onscreen keyboard after the players guess.
 If the player guesses the phrase before they run out of tries, a winner's screen is displayed.
 If the player makes 5 incorrect guesses, a losing screen is displayed.
+Animations/keyframes were added to the CSS to have the title move-in from the left, and the button move-in from the right.